 - Vitamin B5: 14% of RDA

 - Vitamin E: 10% of RDA

 Of all the fruits, avocado is different than other fruits in that it contains more fat than sugar (22 grams vs 1 gram) and most of it are good fats beneficial to our health .

 In fact it is the only fruit with this much monounsaturated fat that helps the body absorb antioxidants like beta-carotene and prevent macular degeneration.

-Not all fats are created equal and it is actually needed our body to produce energy, absorb nutrients and build cell membranes the key is eating the right kind of fat.
+Fat is not bad.
+Our body needs fat to produce energy, absorb nutrients and build cell membranes.
+The key is eating the right kind of fat.

 Out of the 22 grams of fat avocado contains, 14.7 grams of it comes from monounsaturated fat also known as good fat that helps cardiovascular health based on a 1960s research.

 Also avocado does not contain any cholesterol, sodium and very low in saturated fat.